yugabyte/yugabyte-db/docs/content/latest/api/ysql/exprs/func_yb_hash_code.md

 ## Synopsis

 `yb_hash_code` is a function that returns the hash of a set of given input values using the hash function DocDB uses to shard its data.
 In effect, it provides direct access to the hash value of any given row of a YSQL table, allowing one to infer a row’s physical location.
 This enables an application to specify queries based on the physical location of a row or set of rows.
-A user’s newfound access to the physical location of a row should open up possibilities for more efficient queries.

 ## Instructions